Miniature Wargames

 • always use a primer before you apply your first coat of paint

-• always thin your paints on your pallet with water at least
+• always thin your paints on your pallet with water

 Sprays act as a primer that prepares your model for painting, as well as providing a strong foundation to build on.

-Base paints are the foundation of painting.
+Base paints are the true foundation of painting.
 The high pigment count of these paints means they provide excellent coverage, giving you a base of rich color to paint over.

 Shade paints make adding realistic shadows and lowlights to your models easy.
 They are designed to run into the recesses of your miniatures, providing excellent results with minimal effort.